microsoft/dotnet/releases/net48/dotnet48-changes.md

 * Fixed an issue involving bindings with DataContext explicitly on the binding path.
 When DataContext changes to {DisconnectedItem}, the binding should not pass that value to user code like converters, property-change handlers, etc. [801039, PresentationFramework.dll, Bug, Build:3761]
 * Fixed a handle leak during creation of a Window in WPF applications that are manifested for Per Monitor DPI V2 Awareness.
 This leak could lead to extraneous GC.Collect calls that can impact performance in Window creation scenarios.
 [845699, PresentationFramework.dll, Bug, Build 3928]
 * Fixed a regression caused by the bug fix involving bindings with DataContext explicitly on the binding path.
 [850536, PresentationFramework.dll, Bug, Build 3928]
-* Fixed crash due to ArgumentNullException when loading a DataGrid containing a ComboBox while automation is active.
-For example, when navigating Visual Studio to the Text Editor\C#\Code Style\Naming page in Tools\Options.
+* Fixed a crash due to an ArgumentNullException when loading a DataGrid containing a ComboBox while automation is active.
+This might occur, for example, when navigating Visual Studio to the Text Editor\C#\Code Style\Naming page in Tools\Options.
 [801039, PresentationFramework.dll, Bug, Build 3928]

 ## WorkFlow